-Medical malpractice or medical negligence occurs when a medical provider, whether an anesthesiologist, doctor, surgeon, nurse, or other health care professional, acts in a manner that deviates from the accepted standard of care in the medical community.
-This can often result in serious harm or even death, and can have lasting consequences on you or a loved one.
-At The Donahey Law Firm, we can help.
-Our Columbus medical malpractice lawyers represent injury victims and families whose medical provider has breached the standard of care in diagnosing or treating a medical condition.
-Our law firm handles cases involving:
+Medical malpractice or medical negligence occurs when a medical provider, whether an anesthesiologist, doctor, surgeon, nurse, or other healthcare professional, acts in a manner that deviates from the accepted standard of care in the medical community.
+This often results in serious harm or even death, and can have lasting consequences on people’s lives.

-At The Donahey Law Firm, we represent medical patients and their families in medical malpractice claims involving a doctor’s failure to diagnose the following: Cancer, Heart Disease, Organ Failure, Child Birth Complications, Meningitis, and More.
+At the Donahey Law Firm, we represent patients and families whose medical malpractice claims involve a doctor’s failure to diagnose serious conditions.
+Such conditions may include cancer, organ failure, birth complications, heart disease, meningitis, and more.

-Misdiagnosis and delayed treatment of a medical condition can have debilitating effects on a patient and are a common form of medical malpractice.
-In some cases, misdiagnosis can be fatal.
+Misdiagnosis and/or the delayed treatment of a medical condition can have debilitating effects on a patient and are a common form of medical malpractice.
+In some cases, a misdiagnosis can be fatal.

-Doctors can be held financially liable for injuries that result from improperly or negligently performed colonoscopies.
+Doctors can be held financially liable for injuries that result due to an improperly or negligently performed colonoscopy.
 In most cases, patients are sedated or put under an anesthetic.
 While vital signs are monitored, internal injuries that result in bleeding, or a perforated bowel can still occur.

 MEDICAL MALPRACTICE FAQS

-Medical malpractice is an instance of medical negligence or incompetence on the part of a doctor, nurse, or other health care professional.
-To determine whether malpractice occurred, a court examines all the relevant evidence and decides whether a patient’s treatment was below the standard of care met by other Ohio medical professionals with similar training and experience.
+Medical malpractice is an instance of medical negligence or incompetence on the part of a doctor, nurse, or other healthcare professional.
+To determine whether malpractice has occurred, a court examines the relevant evidence of the case, and decides whether a patient’s treatment was below the standard of care met by other Ohio medical professionals with similar training and experience.

 No. A consent form does not excuse a doctor from liability for harming a patient through an act of negligence.

 The success of a malpractice lawsuit often rests upon the testimony of expert witnesses, usually other doctors.
-The testifying physicians describe how they’ve formed their opinions based upon the available medical evidence.
+The testifying physicians describe how they have formed their opinions based on the available medical evidence.
 A big part of a medical malpractice attorney’s job is preparing expert witnesses for trial.

-Our Columbus lawyers have a proven track record in medical malpractice cases, visit our verdicts and settlements page for a list of results.
-For additional resources, please visit our medical malpractice information and birth injury information centers, or contact us for a FREE case evaluation.
+Our Columbus, Ohio lawyers have a proven track record in medical malpractice cases.
+Visit our verdicts and settlements page for a list of results.

-- Recognize conditions that result in injury to an unborn baby
+- Did a medical professional fail to recognize conditions that often result in injury to an unborn baby?

-- Order and assess biopsy or radiographic tests
+- Were biopsy or radiographic tests ordered and assessed?

 FREE Case Evaluations • Flexible Office Hours • Multiple Office Locations Serving All of Ohio • Mobile Office